Liyubov/data_analysis_for_social_good/README.md

 ### data_on_map_visualisation.ipynb

 We visualise the csv file with data on a map.
 The example of data are randomized data from educational centres around the world.
-Due to the data privacy reasons we are showing the data only in the cases when data is open access.
+Due to the data privacy reasons we are visualising only in the average characteristics of the data, such as average number of data points and average parameters of datapoints (such as number of resources needed in datapoints etc.).

 ### mobilitydata analyzer.ipynb

-We analyze the mobility data from global mobility data. (work in progress)
+We analyze the mobility data from open global mobility data. (work in progress)

+### trajectory analyzer.ipynb
+(work in progress for analysis of individual trajectories)